Introduction To Tummy Tuck / Abdominoplasty

 To ensure no complications and a full recovery we ask patients to stop smoking before their tummy tuck surgery.
 This is because smoking introduces toxins into the blood and can increase the risk of healing problems, skin loss and complications.
 We ask that smokers stop at least 6 weeks before the surgery date and don’t start again until wounds have completely healed.

 We also ask that patients stop taking oral contraceptive pills (alternative methods are fine), aspirin or anti-inflammatory drugs.
 This is because some of those pills can increase the risk of bleeding.
-And finally, we ask that patients do not take off-the-shelf herbal medicines or nutritional supplements.
+And finally, we ask that patients do not take off-the-shelf herbal medicines or nutritional supplements as these can cause occasional unforseen effects on bleeding and the healing of tissues.

 To ensure that you are fully prepared for the surgery, we will ask you to attend a medical examination at a pre-operative assessment clinic where certain tests may be carried out to ensure your safety during anaesthesia and surgery.